Vectrino314/turbo-chat-app/README.md

 Ensure scalability and reliability by deploying your app on Heroku.
 Utilize Heroku Postgres for a robust database solution and Heroku Redis for handling real-time updates efficiently.

+## TODO
+- Add Avatars
+- Fix scroll on create message for realtime updates
+- Add attachments to messages (images, videos, files, and audio)
+- Redo responsive navigation to minimize instances in user_rooms

 ## Local Installation

 Ensure you have Ruby 3.2.2 and Rails 7.1.2 installed.